bretdubois/cse15l-lab-reports/lab2-report.md

   }
 ~~~

 In the original code, the incorrect array index was used to assign values from newArray to arr, so the original array was modified instead.
-In the fixed code, the correct array index is used to assign values to newArray, and the original array is not modified.
+In order to fix the code, the proper array index is used in assigning values to newArray, and the original array is unmodified.

 ## Part III